 In the vast world of hair care, the quest for a healthy-looking mane can feel never-ending.
 It seems like there’s a new haircut, style, or product every day.
-They all promise you your healthiest-looking hair yet and we fall for the gimmick time after time.
+They all promise you your healthiest-looking hair yet, and we so want them to be true everytime.
 When it comes to our curls, however, we’re pretty particular.
-We won’t try anything new until it has been thoroughly vetted by our most-trusted stylists, influencers and friends.
-Which is why it’s pretty devastating when a product we’ve come to know and love doesn’t make our ringlets look and feel as healthy as it should.
+We won’t try anything new until it has been thoroughly vetted by our most trusted stylists, influencers, and friends.
+Which is why it’s pretty devastating when a product has received rave reviews and doesn’t make our ringlets look and feel as healthy as it should.

-If you’re feeling lost and have no idea how to care for your curls, we’re here to help.
-As it turns out, having healthy-looking curls is actually pretty simple—if you know what to look for.
+If you’re feeling lost and have no idea how to care for curly hair, we’re here to help.
+Having healthy-looking curls is actually pretty simple—if you know what to look for.

 We teamed up with Ashley Brown, Mizani brand ambassador and stylist, to create the only guide to healthy-looking curls you’ll ever need.
-Continue reading to find out everything from how to tell if your hair is damaged to what makes a healthy hair care routine.
+Continue reading to find out our best curly hair care tips and tricks, from how to tell if your hair is damaged to how to choose the right shampoo and conditioner for your ringlets.
 (Spoiler alert: You’re going to have to get rid of those split ends.)

 How do you keep curly hair healthy?